 July 7, 2018: After a wonderful stroll through Harbourfront and the newly built Trillium Park, we had a late light dinner at Dumpling House Restaurant.
 We were still full from our BBQ lunch so we came here to try out their namesake dumplings.

-It’s a no frills Chinese restaurant so don’t be offended if you feel like the servers are trying to rush you to place an order the minute you sit down (which is what happened with us — the server came around at least two times to try to put our orders in, but we still trying to decide what to order).
+It’s a no frills Chinese restaurant so don’t be offended if you feel like the servers are trying to rush you to place an order the minute you sit down (which is what happened with us — the server came around at least two times to try to put our orders in, but we were still trying to decide what to order).
 It was very packed with patrons even though it was just already almost 10 p.m. when we entered the restaurant.
 We didn’t have to wait for a table and got seated immediately.
 We walked past the front kitchen area where there were a couple of ladies making fresh dumplings.
 All of their dumpling orders seem to be freshly made to order.

 We simply ordered two plates of dumplings to share.
 We ordered the Pork & Chinese Cabbage Steamed Dumplings while S & S chose the Pork & Chive Steamed Dumplings.